RohitAwate/rohitawate.github.io/_posts/2019-07-10-tail-call-optimization.md

 }
 ```

-Since this example is plain silly, let's take a look at something serious: **Fibonacci numbers**.
+Since this example is plain silly, let's take a look at something more involved: **Fibonacci numbers**.
 Here's a non tail-recursive variant:

 ```c
 // Returns the nth Fibonacci number.